rcardin/value-classes/README.md

 ProductRepository.findByDescription(aCode)
 ```

-The compiler cannot warn us of our errors because we represent both information, the `code` and the `description`, using simple `Strings`.
+The compiler cannot warn us of our errors because we represent both pieces of information, i.e. the `code` and the `description`, using simple `Strings`.
 This fact can lead to subtle bugs, which are very difficult to intercept also at runtime.

 ## 2. Using Straight Case Classes